-Kanye West Kanye West to bring Yeezy brand, but not sneakers, to Gap
+Kanye West to bring Yeezy brand, but not sneakers, to Gap

 Latest Weather Blog

-Kanye West Kanye West to bring Yeezy brand, but not sneakers, to Gap
+Kanye West to bring Yeezy brand, but not sneakers, to Gap

 NEW YORK (AP) — Kanye West is bringing his Yeezy brand to Gap.